 The Mechanism of Codependency

 The mechanism which keeps us revolving around our deficiencies putting us through the same life experiences is codependency.
-Not in the way we are used to think about it though.
-Codependency, as defined by Luca Bosurgi, is a healthy instinct which helps children get through their childhood, stay safe around their parents and learn from them, receive love, validation, acceptance and guidance and then become independent at the time of puberty.
+Not in the way we are used to thinking about it though.
+Codependency, as defined by Luca Bosurgi, is a healthy instinct that helps children get through their childhood, stay safe around their parents and learn from them, receive love, validation, acceptance, and guidance and then become independent at the time of puberty.

-The way to break the chain of similar events and relationships is to move the source of love, validation and leadership from the external world to self: take responsibility for own life, take care of own needs and make your own happiness and fulfillment a priority.
+The way to break the chain of similar events and relationships is to move the source of love, validation, and leadership from the external world to self: take responsibility for your own life, take care of your own needs and make your own happiness and fulfillment a priority.
 Because if we don’t care about ourselves, no one else will.